drcandacemakedamoore/cleanX/README.md

 # cleanX
 Python library for cleaning large datasets of Xrays.
 (Library to be released on 4/14/2021 as a Python library.)

-primary author: Dr. Candace Makeda H. Moore, MD other authors + idea contributors: Oleg Sivokon, Andrew Murphy
+primary author: Candace Makeda H. Moore

+other authors + idea contributors: Oleg Sivokon, Andrew Murphy

 ABOUT USING THIS LIBRARY: